cgardesey/StudentSearch/README.md

-Certainly!
-Below is an example of a Git README in Markdown format for an ASP.NET application designed for searching students in a student management system:

-markdown
-Copy code
 # Student Management System - Search Feature

 Welcome to the Student Management System application!
 This ASP.NET application allows you to efficiently manage student records and perform quick searches based on various criteria.